nanostores/nanostores/README.md

 const post = Post(id)
 ```

-If store has listeners, builder will return old post instance
+If a store has listeners, the builder will return the old post instance
 on the same store’s ID.

 ```ts